-Open the Device Security &gt; Management Specify the timeout period in minutes in [min] field.
-Apply the settings temporarily.
-To do n the Configuration frame, Web interface session timeout enable To change to the Privileged EXEC mode. network management access web timeout <0160> To specify the timeout period in minutes for Graphical User Interface sessions
+□ Open the Device Security &gt; Management Access &gt; Web dialog. □ Specify the timeout period in minutes in the Configuration frame, Web interface session timeount [min] field. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. network management access web timeout <0160> To specify the timeout period in minutes for Graphical User Interface sessions